KevinKra/Notes/certifications/aws/developer/resource.md

   - The `sam deploy` command uses this file to deploy your application.
   - To deploy an application that contains one or more nested applications, you must include the `CAPABILITY_AUTO_EXPAND` capability in the `sam deploy` command.
   - `sam publish` publishes an AWS SAM application to the AWS Serverless Application Repository and does not generate the template file.
+- A serverless application can include one or more **nested applications**.
+You can deploy a nested application as a stand-alone artifact or as a component of a larger application.
+  - As serverless architectures grow, common patterns emerge in which the same components are defined in multiple application templates.
+You can now separate out common patterns as dedicated applications, and then nest them as part of new or existing application templates.
+With nested applications, you can stay more focused on the business logic that's unique to your application.
+  - To define a nested application in your serverless application, use the `AWS::Serverless::Application` resource type.

+### Resource Types

+- `AWS::Serverless::Function` resource type describes configuration information for creating a Lambda function.
+You can describe any event source that you want to attach to the Lambda function—such as Amazon S3, Amazon DynamoDB Streams, and Amazon Kinesis Data Streams.
+- `AWS::Serverless::LayerVersion` resource type creates a Lambda layer version (LayerVersion) that contains library or runtime code that's needed by a Lambda function.
+When a serverless layer version is transformed, AWS SAM also transforms the logical ID of the resource so that old layer versions aren't automatically deleted by AWS CloudFormation when the resource is updated.
+- `AWS::Serverless::Api` is incorrect because this resource type describes an API Gateway resource.
+It's useful for advanced use cases where you want full control and flexibility when you configure your APIs.
+For most scenarios, it is recommended that you create APIs by specifying this resource type as an event source of your `AWS::Serverless::Function` resource.

+### CodeDeploy Integration

+If you use AWS SAM to create your serverless application, **it comes built-in with CodeDeploy to help ensure safe Lambda deployments.**

+- `CodeDeployDefault.LambdaCanary10Percent5Minutes`: 10 percent of your customer traffic is immediately shifted to your new version.
+After 5 minutes, all traffic is shifted to the new version.
+This means that the entire deployment time will only take 5 minutes

 ## AWS SAM Questions